anima-research/connectome-ts/docs/connectome-ts-reqs.md

 Events: Have strict temporality - occur at one specific moment
 States: Have defined temporality at creation but remain valid until changed/invalidated
 Ambient: Has loose temporality - valid from creation until scope is destroyed.
 Ambient facets "float" in the context, preferring to be rendered at a fixed depth from the current moment (e.g., 3-5 messages back) to stay in the attention zone while respecting temporal constraints.
 Examples include mission objectives, tool instructions, or contextual reminders.
-Tool definitions: Tool definitions don’t get rendered.
+Tool definitions: Tool definitions don't get rendered.
 Instructions for using tools are displayed using other facet types.
 Tool definitions allow the HUD to process completions and extract commands.
-Tool calls will be handled by the callback specified, normally by the Element that produced the facet.
+Modern tool definitions support:
+  - Element routing via elementPath/elementId
+  - Generic event emission instead of callbacks
+  - Hierarchical namespaces (e.g., chat.general.say)
+  - Parameter schemas with type information
+Speech: Natural language output from agent speak operations
+Thought: Internal reasoning from agent innerThoughts operations
+Action: Structured actions from agent toolCall operations

 Events, states and ambient contain content.
 The content can be a combination of text and images.
 They also include an id (normally does not get rendered to the agent), displayName (can be blank), and an arbitrary set of key-value pairs.
 Facets don't normally include a timestamp.